jcq/wedding/src/pages/get-involved/index.md

         lots of restaurants and popular neighborhoods.
 Traffic and parking will be as expected.
       templateKey: hotel
+    - address: TBD
-    - distance: St. Paul is 10 mi (around 10 minutes sans traffic) from our venue.
+      distance: St. Paul is 10 mi (around 10 minutes sans traffic) from our venue.
       name: The Saint Paul Hotel
       notes: >-
         St. Paul is the more laid-back twin, with a less bustling downtown,